yuhaoliu7456/Diff-Plugin/README.md

 ## Citation

-If you find Diff-Plugin useful in your research, please consider citing:
+If you find Diff-Plugin useful in your research, please consider citing us:

 ```bibtex
 @inproceedings{liu2024diff,